petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Before this commit, the screen would look garbled.

 Other known titles affected:
-Barbarian 1 (Psygnosis), Fire Force, KGB, Larry 3, Larry 5, Police Quest 2,
-The Lost Vikings.
+Barbarian 1 (Psygnosis), Fire Force, KGB, Larry 3, Larry 5, Police Quest 2, The Lost Vikings.

 ### r865: Loaders using disksync different from 0x4489 and 0x8914 with standard ADF files
 -----------------------------------------------------------------------------------------
 Test that Prince of Persia loads.
 It would not start earlier.

 Test that Lemmings 2 (uncracked) loads successfully; before the fix, it would indefinitely read from the floppy disk while loading the main menu.

 Comment in 0.4.4 source also suggests North and South is affected, though this could not be reproduced recently.
 This fix supersedes the fix in r843, which did not take 0x8914 into account.

 ### r873: floppy words per line should be 2 instead of 3
 --------------------------------------------------------
 Test that the demo Guardian Dragon II by Kefrens loads successfully, and continues beyond the first Kefrens logo.
 The scrolling text between the two blue statues needs to appear.
 Before this change, the sound would start garbling and the emulation session would reboot.

 ### r888: sprites in hires dual playfield mode
 ----------------------------------------------
 Test that during the loader screen in Decaying Paradise by Andromeda, a blue rotating triangle-shaped logo is visible.
 Before this change, the triangle was invisible.

 ### r898: increased sprite action/merge item list sizes to a maximum of 5.000 entries
 -------------------------------------------------------------------------------------
 Start the 1MB chipmem version of State of the Art (Spaceballs) with only 512kB of chipmem configured.
 The demo will cause a crash of the emulator session, but the emulator should remain responsive.
 Before this change, a crash to the desktop would occur.

 Update:
 This fix is replaced by Git f99a94de.
 "To be safe increase sprite max list items to 100" It follows other code changes that reduced the need for very large sprite list buffers.
 This is still a valid test.
 Also test the game Megalomania, it creates a larger sprite list than State of the Art when it crashes after the initial intro text when OCS is selected.
 (The actual crash is due to copy-protection.)

 ### r906: Sprite DMA was being disabled instead of waiting
 ----------------------------------------------------------
 Start Arkanoid, hit F1 and start in round 7 (move mouse to the right to select level).
 Verify that enemy sprites are coming down from the top of the screen.
 Before this change, they were not visible.

 Arkanoid is updating vstart/vstop with the copper.

 ### r949: PC -2 saved on the stack for address exception
 --------------------------------------------------------
 Start the game Double Dragon II [cr Oracle] and verify that it loads the main menu after exiting the cracktro by hitting Enter.

 Before this change, a loader animation would be displayed indefinitely.

 ### r950: proper "short frame" when display is interlaced and frame is short
 ----------------------------------------------------------------------------
 Start the game Project-X Special Edition '93 and enter the game.
 Before this change, there would be graphical corruption and the emulator would become unresponsive.

 ### r954: fix copper list load
 ------------------------------
 Start the demo Sequential by Andromeda with automatic interlace compensation.
 The (interlaced) intro graphic must be displayed properly, without interlace flickering.

 Before this change, it would have inverted lines.

 Also affected by this is the game The Ninja Warriors; the game would not load before this change and can now be started.

 If copper DMA was off during "end of frame", and is being turned on for the first time after that, it also loads the copper list pointer.

 ### r955: graph frame pointer NULL pointer exception
 ----------------------------------------------------
 Start the game First Samurai and proceed through the intro.
 When prompted to insert disk 2 into DF0:, do not change the disk, just press fire.
 The game will crash, but the emulation session should remain open indefinitely.

 Before this commit, the emulator would crash to the desktop with a NULL pointer exception.

 ### r957: clear DMA pending flag when blit is initiated from enabling DMA in wdmacon
 ------------------------------------------------------------------------------------
 Start the demo "Megademo 8" (Kefrens).
 Enter the "snake bite" section and verify that it loads normally.

 Before this change, the emulator would hang in an endless loop and become unresponsive.

 ### r958: set floppy change bit high when no disk is selected
 -------------------------------------------------------------
 Start the game "Silkworm [cr Trilogy/t+4 Trilogy]" and verify that the cracktro can be left by pressing both mouse buttons simultaneously.

 Before this commit, it was impossible to proceed beyond the cracktro.

 Also known to be affected by this change is the game "Plan 9 From Outer Space", which would fail to proceed loading the second disk.

-### r963: copjmp  lost if triggered while dma was off and copper had already run to the end of its copper list
+### r963: copjmp lost if triggered while DMA was off and copper had already run to the end of its copper list
 --------------------------------------------------------------------------------------------------------------
 Start the demo Multica by Andromeda with automatic interlace compensation enabled.
 Verify that the initial intro screen featuring the Andromeda logo looks right.